WICG/view-transitions/scoped-transitions.md

 # Scoped View Transitions

-Scoped view transitions are a proposed extension to the [View Transition API][VT-api] to help developers perform transitions within the scope of a DOM subtree.
+Scoped View Transitions is a proposed extension to the [View Transition API][VT-api] to help developers perform transitions within the scope of a DOM subtree.